apache/mxnet/contrib/clojure-package/examples/bert/README.md

 ### Setup Guide

+Note: If you have trouble with your REPL and cider, please comment out the `lein-jupyter` plugin.
+There are some conflicts with cider.

 #### Step 1: Download the model

 For this tutorial, you can get the model and vocabulary by running following bash file.
 This script will use `wget` to download these artifacts from AWS S3.